 Descending from the poodle and Bernese mountain dog, these calm canines join their doodle brethren as dogs well-suited for families and are especially great with children.
 Luckily for these doting families, the Bernedoodle can live up to 18 years, long past the typical lifespan of the Bernese mountain dog, who typically only live around seven years.

 "[Bernedoodles] have become more common recently," Powers says.
 "This cross helps minimize some of the inherent health issues that are common in the Bernese."

 Similar to their cockapoo cousin, the cavapoo is the less common mix of a miniature or toy poodle and a Cavalier King Charles spaniel, though Powers says this breed is gaining popularity.
 Their long, curlicue coats must be maintained through consistent weekly grooming, as well as a trip to a professional groomer around every six weeks.

-Though low-shedding like their poodle and doodle counterparts, the cavapoo does shed seasonally in the spring and fall, so an allergic reaction is not entirely out of the question for sensitive owners.
+Though low-shedding like their poodle and doodle counterparts, the cavapoo does shed seasonally, or "blow coat," in the spring and fall, so an allergic reaction is not entirely out of the question for super-sensitive owners.